khan-tahir/Object-Size-Measurement-Using-OpenCV/README.md

 ## Overview

 Welcome to the Object Size Measurement!
 This Python-based tool utilizes OpenCV for real-time measurement of object sizes captured by your camera.
-It's a versatile solution with potential applications in various industries.
+It's a versatile solution with potential applications in various industries and leveraging the power of computer vision to accurately assess and quantify object dimensions..

 ## 🚀 Features